Discovering the Fascinating Facts About Sugar Maple Trees

 The scientific name of the sugar maple is *Acer saccharum*, with “saccharum” meaning “sugary” in Latin.

-Read more Discovering Fascinating Facts About Photosynthesis
+Read more Discovering the Mysteries: 10 Fascinating Facts About Meteorites

 Sugar maple trees are often tapped in early spring when the temperatures fluctuate between freezing at night and thawing during the day.